quickkennedy/Garm3n-QL/README.md

 - moved down pomson meter
 - payload progess meter (from hypnotize hud)

+<a>LIST OF UPDATES HUDS.TF IS BEHIND ON</a>
+====
+- fixed match status customizations
+- new default settings for match status
+- close button
+- combined icons
+- moved down pomson meter
+- payload progess meter (from hypnotize hud)

 <a>KNOWN BUGS</a>
 ====
 - elements are oddly positioned on resolutions like 1920x1080 and 1366x768